 Apartments Recommended by International Students

 Each spring semester, we survey FSU international students to see if they would recommend where they currently live to other students.
-The map and table below present data from that survey, as well as information obtained by calling the apartment management companies in June 2017.
-Flags on the map are located the centers of the FSU Main and Engineering Campuses.
+The map and table below present data from that survey, as well as information obtained by calling the apartment management companies in June 2018.
+The house icon on the map are located the centers of the FSU Main and Engineering Campuses.

 We cannot guarantee the accuracy of information about apartments, which is subject to change.
 It is your responsibility to verify the terms of your lease before signing.
 We collect and provide the following information for your convenience only and do not endorse or make recommendations about off-campus housing.